 Patients needing orthognathic surgery wear orthodontic braces before and after the procedure.
-Therefore, you may need your health and dental insurance to honor claims if you want to minimize out-of-pocket costs.
+Therefore, you may need your health and dental insurance to honor claims to minimize out-of-pocket costs.

 The two programs work oppositely.